Unboxed-Software/solana-course/content/solana-pay.md

 Build out an app using Solana Pay (or modify the one from the lab) to mint an NFT to users.
 To take it up a notch, only make the transaction possible if the user meets one or more conditions (e.g. holds an NFT from a specific collection, is already on a pre-determined list, etc.).

 Get creative with this!
 The Solana pay spec opens up a lot of doors for unique use cases.

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=3c7e5796-c433-4575-93e1-1429f718aa10)!